-Whether you are upgrading your store’s look and feel or doing structural changes to layout; renovations and refurbishments are notoriously unpredictable.
-But if you want to stay on top of your game, they are necessary because when done the right way they increase value, attract customers and decrease long-term spend on maintenance.
+Whether you are upgrading your store’s look and feel or doing structural changes to layout, renovations and refurbishments are notoriously unpredictable.
+But if you want to stay on top of your game, they are necessary because, when done the right way, they increase value, attract customers and decrease long-term spending on maintenance.
 The important thing to keep in mind is to watch your bottom line like a hawk.
-Even then though, you run the risk of unforeseen expenses.
-So what can you do to manage your retail refurbishment costs and what can be done if and when things get out of hand?
+Even then, you run the risk of unforeseen expenses.
+So what can you do to manage your retail refurbishment costs, and what can be done if and when things get out of hand?

 Maintenance costs VS. Refurbishment costs

 Whether you are running a restaurant or clothing store, you are bound to find snags in your infrastructure: A scuff here, a lighting issue there, each of which needs to be dealt with.
 Maybe it feels okay at the time to put off what feels like a potentially expensive exercise.
 The problem with this is that holding back on general maintenance can land up costing you a lot with more serious refurbishments down the line.
 Nip these issues in the bud early and get smaller nips and tucks out of the way when you can.

 When considering your renovation or maintenance plans, there are three key things you should always consider:

 - How can you do this at minimal expense?

 - What should you be spending your cash on now?

 With these three things in mind, you will be in a good position to manage your refurbishment costs and optimise your plans.
 The most important thing is to always have a return on investment in your peripheral vision.
 Then plan for work to be done in under a few weeks, at a time of year where loss of trade is minimal.

 So what happens if things go over budget?